 The Directors have a balanced mix of knowledge and skills, including overall management and strategic development, product operation, accounting and financial management, information technology and human resources.
 They obtained degrees in various majors, including in science and engineering, printing technology, Chinese language and literature, computer science and technology, marketing, and economics.
 Three independent non-executive Directors have different industry backgrounds, representing one-third of the Board.
-In addition, our Board has a wide range of age, ranging from 34 years old to 59 years old.
+In addition, our Board has a wide range of age, ranging from 35 years old to 60 years old.
 We have also taken and will continue to take steps to promote gender diversity at all levels of the Company, including but without limitation at the Board and senior management levels.
 In particular, one of our executive Directors, one of our independent non-executive Directors and our two joint company secretaries are female upon Listing.
+During the Reporting Period, the male to female ratio (including senior management) of the Group is approximately 41:59.
+The Group targets to enhance the gender equality and continues review and monitor the gender ratio and make the relevant adjustment if necessary to reflect further business development.
 Taking into account our existing business mode and specific needs as well as the different background of the Directors, we are of the view that the composition of our Board satisfies the Company's board diversity policy.
+During the Reporting Period, the Board diversity policy and its continue deffectiveness.